apivich-h/apivich-h.github.io/_posts/music/2000-01-01-monthly-music-recs.md

 ## September 2025 - _Straight Line Was A Lie_ by The Beths

 That's another one that was released recently.
 And I love it.
 The Beths really cannot miss, and this album is another example of them coming up with an incredibly tight album.
+Gonna be my album of the year at this rate.

 Other shoutouts: